Battle of Bayang: Aftermath

 The prisoners tried to escape at 1 PM, resulting in all but nine being killed.
-President Theodore Roosevelt on 5 May sent his thanks for the men who "carried our flag to victory."
+President Theodore Roosevelt on May 5 sent his thanks for the men who "carried our flag to victory."

-Both forts were dismantled by the Americans, and looting of Moro blades like the Kris and Kampilan, this practice of taking "souvenirs" from battle sites became common place among Americans fighting in Moroland.
+Both forts were dismantled by the Americans, and looting of Moro blades like the kris and kampilan, this practice of taking "souvenirs" from battle sites became common place among Americans fighting in Moroland.
 This first battle at Bayang became the rallying call of the Moros across Mindanao, with the continuing presence of American troops sparking various uprisings and attacks across the islands of Sulu, the Lanao lake and the Cotabato Basin.

 Camp Vicars (thus named after the slain Company F commander, 1st Lieutenant Thomas Vicars) was established by the Americans the next day near where the forts were located and John J. Pershing assumed command.
-Pershing made punitive expeditions against the Sultan Uali of Butig on 18-22 Sept.
-1902 and the Sultan Cabugatan of Masiu on 29 Sept.-3 Oct.
-1902.
+Pershing made punitive expeditions against the Sultan Uali of Butig on September 18 to 22, 1902 and the Sultan Cabugatan of Masiu on September 29 to October 3, 1902.

-This was followed by expeditions against Bacolod, 6–8 April 1903, and Calahui, 9–10 April, on the western shore of the lake, and Taraka, 4–5 May, on the eastern shore.
+This was followed by expeditions against Bacolod, April 6 to 8, 1903, and Calahui, April 9 to 10, on the western shore of the lake, and Taraka, May 4 to 5, on the eastern shore.
 In the meantime, a supply road was built by Robert Lee Bullard's men from Iligan to Camp Marahui on Lake Lanao.